thalper/March-Madness/README.md

 Tycho Halpern

 I wrote the unit test to test the parsing function, and our team worked on the coverage report during lab.
 I also rewrote the structure of our main file to increase coverage.
 Our tests did not cover all of our code, so changing the structure of the code increased coverage.
 I learned how the actions tab works on github and figured out how to monitor issues that are raised with the repository.
+I then wrote the skeleton for how an individual game would be simulated and talked with my group about more specifica plans for the simulation portion of our bracket generator.

 # References